hapax/hapax.github.io/assets/chance.md

 	</div>
 	</figure>

-The code for generating this and subsequent plots is given in an appendix.
+The code for generating this and subsequent plots is given in the appendix.
 It increases from highly biased towards heads (where our initial conditions start) to fair, after a few exploration timescales, just like we expect.
 There is nothing special about $\ell = 1$ either.